 From South Korea to Germany

 When travelling from South Korea to Germany: Good news: all your South Korea plug types fit in Germany.
-Voltage is different (220V → 230V).
-Check your charger label; if it doesn’t list 230V you’ll also need a voltage converter.
+Voltage matches at 230V.
 Frequency differs (60Hz → 50Hz).
 Modern phone and laptop chargers are usually fine, but some clocks, motors, and appliances may behave incorrectly.

 Your plugs